vanessamfc/border-shape/README.md

 ## About

-Border-Shape is a simple and easy to use border-radius generator
+Border-Shape is a simple and easy to use border-radius generator.

 ![Home Page](/readmeGif/borderHome.gif?raw=true "Home Page")